merchise/xotl.ql/docs/source/expressions.rst

 themselves, this classes does not attempt to provide anything else than what it's deem needed to have an Abstract Syntax Tree (AST).

-Each expression is represented by an instance of an :class:`ExpressionTree`.
-An expression tree has two core attributes:
+Each expression is represented by an instance of an :class:`xotl.ql.expressions.ExpressionTree`.
+An expression tree has two core
+attributes:

-- The :attr:`~ExpressionTree.operation` attribute contains a reference to the any of the classes that derive from :class:`Operator`.
+- The :attr:`~xotl.ql.expressions.ExpressionTree.operation` attribute contains
+  a reference to the any of the classes that derive from :class:`Operator`.

-- The :attr:`~ExpressionTree.children` attribute always contains a tuple with objects to which the operation is applied.
+- The :attr:`~xotl.ql.expressions.ExpressionTree.children` attribute always
+  contains a tuple with objects to which the operation is applied.

 Operation classes should have the following attributes:

-- `_arity`, which can be any of :class:`N_ARITY`, :class:`BINARY`, or
+- `_arity`, which can be any of :class:`xotl.ql.expressions.N_ARITY`,
-  :class:`UNARY`.
+:class:`xotl.ql.expressions.BINARY`, or :class:`xotl.ql.expressions.UNARY`.

 - `_format`, which should be a string that specifies how to format the operation when str is invoked to print the expression.
 The format should